 Estimated Value (PSA 9): $1 Million

-Known as a consummate professional, humanitarian and all around multi-faceted athlete, Clemente was one of the best ball players of his day.
-Clemente earned an all star berth in fifteen out of his eighteen professional seasons, attaining exactly 3000 hits, four batting championships and twelve gold glove awards.
+Known as a consummate professional, humanitarian, and multifaceted athlete, Clemente was one of the best ball players of his day.
+He earned an all-star berth in fifteen of his eighteen professional seasons, attaining exactly 3000 hits, four batting championships, and twelve gold glove awards.

 Clemente's rookie card is the most valuable card in the 1955 Topps set.

-Clemente's career was cut short due to a tragic plane crash at the young age of 38 years old.
-His baseball cards are highly sought after, especially his 1955 Topps card (#164), which is considered his true rookie card.
+Clemente’s career was cut short by a tragic plane crash at the age of 38.
+His baseball cards are highly sought after, especially his 1955 Topps card (#164), considered his true rookie card.

 Note that while there was also a Bowman baseball card set produced in 1955, Clemente had contractual rights cornered by Topps and was not included in the 1955 Bowman set.

 A gem mint (PSA 10) version of the Clemente rookie sold for $432K at auction in 2012.
-However, a recent PSA 9 copy sold at auction for $1.1 Million, eclipsing all previous Clemente RC sales.
+However, a recent PSA 9 copy sold for $1.1 Million at auction in 2021, eclipsing all previous Clemente RC sales.
+A few later sales fell short of this auction sale, with the last auction in 2023 of a PSA 9 copy netting only $960K.

 19. 1952 Topps Willie Mays #261